Malaysian Muslims stage rally to uphold Malay privileges

-Thousands of Malaysian Muslims are rallying in Kuala Lumpur against any attempt to strip ethnic Malay majority of their privileges, in the first massive street gathering since Prime Minister Mahathir Mohamad's alliance won a historic vote in May.
+Tens of thousands of Malaysian Muslims rallied Saturday in Kuala Lumpur against any attempt to strip the ethnic Malay majority of its privileges, in the first massive street gathering since Prime Minister Mahathir Mohamad's alliance won a historic vote in May.

-The rally, organized by opposition Malay parties and nongovernment groups, was initially aimed at protesting a government plan to ratify a U.N. treaty against racial discrimination that critics allege will end Malay privileges under a decades-old affirmative action policy.
-The plan was eventually abandoned, but organizers decided to proceed with what they called a "thanksgiving" rally.
+The rally, backed by the country's two largest opposition Malay parties, was initially aimed at protesting a government plan to ratify a U.N. treaty against racial discrimination.
+Critics allege that ratifying the treaty would end Malay privileges under a decades-old affirmative action policy.
+The plan to ratify was eventually abandoned, but organizers decided to proceed with what they called a "thanksgiving" rally.

-Mahathir said the government allowed the rally as part of democracy but warned against any chaos.
+Mahathir said the government allowed the rally as part of democracy, but warned against any chaos.
+The rally was held under tight police security, but ended peacefully after rain started to fall.

-Scandal-tainted former Prime Minister Najib Razak was among opposition lawmakers at Saturday's rally, which was held under tight police security.
+Former Prime Minister Najib Razak, who has been charged with multiple counts of corruption, was among opposition lawmakers at the rally.

 Premium content for only $0.99